ycoroneos/LightDraw/paper/LIDR_detailed.md

 Render the scene from the light's point of view but only store the depth.
 This is exactly the same as the Z Pre Pass, but it is done for every light.
-For spotlights, construct a view matrix from where it's located and where it's looking at.
-For point lights, construct 6 view matrices to represent each side of the cube that contains the it.
-In order to avoid submitting 6 draw calls, the FBO for the point light shadowmap can be a cubemap and each side can be rendered to with the help of a geometry shader.
+For spotlights, construct a view matrix from where the light is located and where it's looking at.
+For point lights, construct 6 view matrices to represent each side of the cube that contains the light.
+In order to avoid submitting 6 draw calls, the FBO for the point light shadowmap can be a cubemap and each side can be rendered to in a single draw call with the help of a geometry shader.
+Shadow map resolution is 1024x1024 and there is no PCF so all shadows are hard.

 ###Light Map Generation